top of page

 Just this year, Disney+ and HBO Max have put a good portion of their resources and energy into the Latin American film market.

-I worry about this.
-Will these writers/filmmakers be left behind if they refuse to embrace the power of Mexico's film and television market?
+This concerns me.
+Are these writers and filmmakers at risk of being left behind if they don't acknowledge and embrace the potential of Mexico's film and television market?

 I believe so.
-As Bajaria alluded to in several interviews, she and her team want those at ground zero -- only those who “really” understand the culture and region.
+As Bajaria has hinted in multiple interviews, she and her team are seeking individuals at the heart of the matter – those who genuinely comprehend the culture and region.

 In 2018, Guillermo del Toro became the 3rd Mexican filmmaker to win an Oscar for directing in 4 years.
 Streaming services began drooling over this.